dovydasgulbinas/dovydasgulbinas.github.io/_posts/2018-01-21-controlling-anything-via-ssh.md

 # Prerequisites

-- [Setup SSH connection to your HASSIO.io ResinOS host][3]
+- Setup SSH connection to your HASSIO.io ResinOS host [^3]

 # Lets Begin

 In my case IP addreses were:

-  - MASTER IP: 192.168.0.105, SSH port: 22222
+MASTER IP: 192.168.0.105, SSH port: 22222

-  - SLAVE IP: 192.168.0.111
+SLAVE IP: 192.168.0.111

 ## 1. Make SSH keys both on MASTER and the SLAVE

 Generate SSH keys on HASS.io homeassistant docker container

-### MASTER:
+### 1.1 MASTER:

 Connect to the MASTER.
-This will not work "out of the box" so first [follow official tutorial][3] on how to connect to the HASS.io host running ResinOS
+This will not work "out of the box" so first follow official tutorial [^3] on how to connect to the HASS.io host running ResinOS

 ```
 ssh root@192.168.0.105 -p 22222